cjlew/vidsi/README.md

 From these results we can send emails to users who need to be sent a cancellation notice.

+If we do not want to use SQL, we can use the following algorithm to find the subscribers in need of a cancellation notice in linear time.

 ```ruby
 def cancellation_notice